 Choosing the right medical plan takes careful planning—not just because your selections remain effective until the next Open Enrollment period or you experience a life event, but also because your choices have a big impact on your health and finances.
-Review the 2018 Rewards Guide [PDF] for an at-a-glance look at what each plan covers or watch a 7-minute video for an overview.
-The Health Care 101 tip sheet [PDF] breaks down the benefits jargon to help you understand medical plan details.
+Review the 2019 Total Rewards Guide [PDF] for an at-a-glance look at what each plan covers or watch the 2019 video for an overview.

 Your medical plan options may be different and can also change if you move or experience other changes.
-For example: The Aetna Out of Area plan is the medical plan option for those who live outside the Aetna network and for those who go on a Global Mobility-coordinated short-term international assignment; HMSA is the option for HI employees; Kaiser is not available to those whose home zip code is not in Kaiser’s Service Area even if they live in California.
+For example: The Aetna Out of Area plan is the medical plan option for those who live outside the Aetna network and for those who go on a Global Mobility-coordinated short-term international assignment; HMSA is the option for Hawai’i employees; Kaiser is only available to California or Washington employees whose home ZIP code is in Kaiser’s Service Area.
 Contact Adobe’s Benefits Support Team with any questions.

 The options include:

-- The Aetna HealthSave (HSA) Plan: Offers choice at a low cost, since you are in control of choosing your doctors and how much you spend.
+- The Aetna HealthSave (HSA) Plan: Covers in-network services at 90% and has three-tier prescription copays after you meet your deductible.
+It offers access to a large network of providers and the option to go out of network at a higher cost.
 You can manage health care spending through your Health Savings Account, and Adobe will contribute to that account, too!
 Just be sure you are eligible for an HSA before you enroll in this plan.
-Watch this 5-minute video to learn more about this plan.
+Watch the 2019 video to learn more about this plan.

 - The Aetna HealthSave Basic Plan: Covers the same types of services as the Aetna HealthSave (HSA) plan, at a lower per-paycheck price.
-However, it also pays for a smaller share of medical expenses, so when you need care, you’ll pay more.
+However, it also has higher deductibles and out-of-pocket maximums and pays for a smaller share of medical expenses—80% in network after you meet your deductible—so when you get care, you’ll pay more.
 Also, Adobe will not contribute to the HSA if you choose to open one with your own contributions.
-The Aetna HealthSave Basic plan may be right for you if you mainly go to the doctor for preventive care, or for a few checkups a year or are not eligible for an HSA because HSA contributions are optional.
-Watch this 5-minute video to learn more about this plan.
+This plan may be right for you if you mainly go to the doctor for preventive care, or for a few checkups a year or are not eligible for an HSA because HSA contributions are optional.
+Watch the 2019 video to learn more about this plan.

-- The Kaiser HMO (California): Offers a network many find easy and convenient to use and keeps out-of-pocket costs low when you get care but you pay more per-paycheck than with the other two options.
-This plan also has less flexibility in terms of what doctors and providers you can see.
-Watch this 2-minute video to learn more about this plan.
-Kaiser is available to eligible California employees who live within Kaiser’s Service Area (based on your home ZIP code) as defined in Kaiser Evidence of Coverage plan documents.
+- The Kaiser HMO (California and Washington): Offers care in a way many find easy and convenient to use.
+But you have less flexibility—you must use Kaiser doctors, specialists, pharmacies and facilities, and your care is subject to referrals from your primary care physician.
+Your paycheck contributions are higher, but when you get care, you pay low copays for most eligible services.
+Watch the 2019 video to learn more about this plan.
+Kaiser is available to eligible California employees (and Washington employees, beginning in 2019) who live within Kaiser’s Service Area (based on your home ZIP code) as defined in Kaiser Evidence of Coverage plan documents.

-- Waive Adobe Medical: Compare Adobe’s medical plan offerings to other coverage you have available (e.g. through your spouse or parents) and if their plan better meets your needs, opt-out of Adobe’s medical coverage and receive $650 in a full year from Adobe with proof of other coverage ($25 added to your earnings every pay period).
+- Waive Adobe Medical: Compare Adobe’s medical plan offerings to other coverage you have available (e.g., through your spouse or parents), and if another plan better meets your needs, you may opt out of Adobe’s medical coverage and receive $650 in a full year from Adobe with proof of other coverage ($25 added to your earnings every pay period).

 Tips for choosing and using your medical plan